 Table of Contents

-ToggleCorrosion is a broad term.
-What is corrosion in chemistry?
-It describes the deterioration of materials, usually metals, as a result of chemical reactions with their environment.
-This process can involve oxidation, among other reactions.
-Rust, on the other hand, is a specific type of corrosion affecting only iron and its alloys.
+On the other hand, rust is a type of corrosion.
+It only affects iron and its alloys.
 How is rust formed?
-It results when iron undergoes oxidation, leading to the formation of iron oxides, typically seen as a red or orange coating.
+It happens when iron undergoes oxidation.
+This oxidation leads to the formation of iron oxides and typically gives the iron a red or orange coating.

 Here are various aspects of the difference between corrosion and rusting: